 In 1987, the Michigan Senate and the House of Representatives began the process of restoring Michigan's Capitol.
 Chief among their goals was to return the building to its original Victorian grandeur while modernizing the many outdated systems within it.
 They sought to make the Capitol a living, working museum, where the functions of government would continue to play out in a beautiful and inspiring historical setting.
-In order to carry out this mission, the restoration team, made up of supportive elected officials, architects, craftspeople, and artists, would need to touch every single space in the Capitol, including the offices once home to the Auditor General.
+In order to carry out this mission, the restoration team, made up of supportive elected officials, architects, craftspeople, and artists, would need to touch every single space in the Capitol, including the offices once home to the Auditor General, the Insurance Bureau, and the Superintendent of State Property.